 What is different is that these older individual learners, Agarwal continues, have been demanding programs rather than individual courses.
 “They are looking for sequences of courses,” he says, whether to “advance their careers or to make meaningful changes in their lives.”
 EdX thus began offering certificate programs and micro-masters programs three years ago.
 Ninety percent of those learners, in a recent survey, reported that they had experienced a career advancement as the result of a certificate program, whether in the form of a promotion, a pay raise, or a new job, he adds.
 Harvard’s certificate program in data science is one example of a course for which “learners are very willing to pay.”
 The first edX professional degree, the subject of the paper, was offered two years ago by Georgia Tech in data analytics.
 There are now 10 edX degree programs, including one, a masters in supply chain management, that starts with a micromasters through MITx, and ends with a degree from Arizona State University, at what Agarwal describes as “radically disruptive price points.”

-Byers professor of business administration Bharat Anand, who recently assumed oversight of HarvardX in his role as the University’s vice president for advances in learning (he previously was faculty chair of Harvard Business School’s highly successful fee-based online programs, which are expected to generate surplus revenue in the next few years) also took issue with the MOOC paper’s conclusions.
+Byers professor of business administration Bharat Anand, who recently assumed oversight of HarvardX in his role as the University’s vice provost for advances in learning (he previously was faculty chair of Harvard Business School’s highly successful fee-based online programs, which are expected to generate surplus revenue in the next few years) also took issue with the MOOC paper’s conclusions.

 “The paper does a nice job in summarizing some of what we have already learnt from the past few years of ‘the MOOC experiment’: merely supplying more content online, or better-quality content, or free content will not create transformational outcomes.”
 But the paper’s analysis of historical MOOC data “does a better job of interpreting what these data have meant for the early stages, and evolution, of MOOC platforms in particular,” Anand says, “than it does in extrapolating from them to draw implications about the future of online learning in general.”